 For example, Printful already has providers from various countries all around the globe.
 When a customer sends his order, the platform will send the package from the closest provider.
 Also, when you select a product on which to insert a print design, you will see from how many countries that product can be delivered.

-At first, I have submitted a test order from Printrove and it came in over a month.
+At first, I submitted a test order from Printrove and it came in over a month.
 Then I went into specialized groups, where people deal with this daily, and I saw high recommendations for Printful and so I chose it.

 Here things get a little more complicated.
 First of all, there is what is generically called copyright, and the images on the internet have an author who worked and created that image.
 Let’s say you want to print a photo or an image that is not under the protection of a trademark.